Recent Work tapping the sweet spot

 ``Sole Searching on the Appalachian Trail`` by Sam ``Sam I Am`` Ducharme

 In 2015, Sam Ducharme (or his trail name “Sam I Am”), a retired K9 prison guard, walked the world’s longest hiking-only trail … 2,189.2 miles from Georgia to Maine.
 Sam did it in one go – over six-months – and earned the well-respected title of “Thru-Hiker.”
 I heard Sam give his “Thru-Hiker Talk” at my local library – a talk he gives in libraries and community centers all around New England.
 His presentation – with photos and video taken entirely with this phone – was both laugh-out-loud funny and heartwarming.
 I contacted Sam to see if I could help get his story published.
 The timing was perfect for he did indeed need help.
-I sent him a proposal which included a thorough proofread of his manuscript, design of the front and back cover, and formatting his manuscript as an actual book with his photos in place for either self-publishing or submitting to a reputable publisher.
-With the material we have edited together and his book fully formatted, Sam has submitted a detailed proposal to a distinguished publisher of outdoor-themed books.
+I sent him a proposal which included a thorough proofread of his manuscript, design of the front and back cover, and formatting his manuscript as an actual book with his photos in place for self-publishing.
 At left is a draft of the backcover with Sam’s compelling introduction to his sole-searching hike (click to enlarge).

 Visit Sam’s website to book his Thru-Hiking the Appalachian Trail Program: samtalkstrail.com